AllGloryToTheHypnotoad/netscan2/README.rst

 - remove ``arp-scan`` and code directly in python
 - add ability to feed a earlier json scan into program and wol to bring up sleeping hosts
 - better documentation
-- put on pypi

 Web Server
 -----------

-This is designed to work with Node.js `netscan <http://github.com/walchko/node-netscan>`__
+This is designed to work with Node.js `netscan <http://github.com/walchko/node-netscan>`__ but that is still work in progress.